jyang123-bit/Website/_posts/2020-06-23-Notes-cross-reference-historical-events.md

 <p class="message">
   To get a better picture of a period of time in history, these are the videos i would recommend:

-  - Travelogue footage of [Michael Rogge](https://www.youtube.com/c/michaelijsbrand/about) from 1912 until 2011.
+  - Travelogue footage of <a href="https://www.youtube.com/c/michaelijsbrand/about">Michael Rogge</a> from 1912 until 2011.

   - <a href="http://www.travelfilmarchive.com/home.php">The Travel Film Archive</a> from 1900 to 1970.

-  - Newsreel and documentaries archive by [British Pathé](https://www.youtube.com/c/britishpathe/about) from 1910 to 1984.
+  - Newsreel and documentaries archive by <a href="https://www.youtube.com/c/britishpathe/about">British Pathé</a> from 1910 to 1984.
   </p>

 `802- 1431`<kbd>(629 years)</kbd> Angkor Empire(Khmer)